-- 1) Be temporary; - Not be considered a precedent for any ongoing program, or a substitute for the currently authorized transit program; - 3) Be funded by the general fund apart from any ongoing transit appropriations; - Sunset when the economy recovers and unemployment is reduced to a determined acceptable level; - 5) Be used to preserve or create jobs and transit service, and not for wage increases to current personnel; and - 6) Be available for capital purposes to the extent not needed for direct operating costs; - f) Oppose any retroactive increase in the current rail passenger liability cap of \$200 million per incident and work with regional partners to assess the appropriate level of any future liability cap, taking into account the limited resources of public sector passenger rail providers.
+- Oppose any federal legislation or regulatory action which acts to impede the development of business opportunities and job creation in Orange County; - d) Support federal assistance for transit operations, provided that such assistance: 1) is sustainable at the federal, state, and local level; 2) not be considered a replacement for any ongoing program, or a substitute for the current federally authorized transit program; 3) be funded by the general fund apart from any ongoing transit appropriations; 4) be used to preserve or create jobs and transit service, and not for wage increases to current personnel; and 5) be available for capital purposes to the extent not needed for direct operating costs; - e) Oppose any further increase in the current rail passenger liability cap of \$295 million per incident and work with regional partners to ensure that discussions regarding the cap take into account the limited resources of public sector passenger rail providers. - f) Oppose federal legislative and/or regulatory actions that would divert revenues generated by locally-approved sales taxes, to programs and projects that are not included in the sales tax ordinance.